For New Postdocs

 Residential areas in Viikki and the vicinity are more of the suburban kind (great for families) however, if you are not (yet) family-oriented or are not quite ready for suburban life, there are plenty of other livelier areas to find accommodation.
 Again, the University has a dedicated site that assists newcomers in finding suitable accommodation.
 For those relocating with family, there are support services available to equip you with all the information you need.
 Not to worry, if you are relocating alone, the university has a Unibuddy system (firstname.lastname@example.org) where international staff are paired with a buddy who can help with integrating into the social world of the university, Helsinki Metropolis and Finland in general.

 If you are a nature-lover, then Viikki is the best place to be working.
 The Viikki campus is surrounded by vast fields and forests and is even in close proximity to the sea.
-It is also the home of the Viikki nature reserve which has also been featured on the official Finland travel guide.
+It is also the home of the Viikki nature reserve.

 On the academic side, the Viikki campus is a multidisciplinary hub for teaching and research in the biosciences, agriculture and forestry, pharmacy, and veterinary medicine.
 You can find more information on all things Viikki-campus related here.
 It is also home to BI (Institute of biotechnology) which is a unit of HiLIFE, and other governmental research institutes such as LUKE and EVIRA.